 So, these are some ideas of how you could spend your time in Moab.
 As I said before, there are many ways to plan your Moab itinerary and there is no right or wrong way to do it.

 To summarize.
 Try to include all the ‘musts’ of Arches and Canyonlands National Parks in any itinerary.
 Then fill in the gaps based on your interests.
-I really recommend the scenic road #128, the sunset at Dead Horse Point State Park, and also rafting on the Colorado River.
-If you have the time, definitely take at least one 4×4 tour that visits some of the beaten path places in Arches or Canyonlands.
+I really recommend scenic road #128, the sunset at Dead Horse Point State Park, and also rafting on the Colorado River.
+If you have the time, definitely take at least one 4×4 tour that visits some off-the-beaten-path places in Arches or Canyonlands.

 How much time do you need in Moab?